petesouth/javawebserver/README.md

 Guidelines for how to contribute to the project.

-### TODO:  Add middleware - things like Token Support method logging, etc.
+#### TODO:  Add middleware - things like jwt token support for APIS, method logging, etc.